antononcube/RakuForPrediction-book/Articles/Grammar-based-random-sentences-generation-Part1-work.md

 - Grammar adequacy evaluation
 - Handling un-parsable statements by showing examples of similar (random) statements
 - Development of classifiers of grammars or grammar rules
+- Generation of random expressions with a particular structure

 **Remark:** The article [AA1] and the presentation [AAv1] discuss making grammar classifiers using random sentences generated with the grammars the classifiers are for.